covjson/cookbook/first-domain.md

 Some things that we should understand:
 - The `start`/`stop`/`num` properties can only be used for regular numeric axes.
 For other cases, there is a different property called `"values"` which lists each coordinate individually.
 - The coordinates in an axis have an ordering.
 Above, the longitude axis `x` is ascending from 7 to 14, while the latitude axis `y` is descending from 54 to 48.
-This ordering is not relevant at this stage but gets important again when we associate temperature values to the coordinates.
+This ordering is not relevant at this stage but gets important again when we associate temperature values with coordinates.
 It determines how the data values have to be stored.
 - The `components` property associates our axes to the axes of a CRS and matches them up in the same order, meaning that `x` is understood as longitude, and `y` as latitude, since this is how that particular CRS is defined (longitude-latitude order).
 - `profile` is optional but highly recommended.
 There are several pre-defined profiles which enforce a certain naming of axes and other details, making it easier for clients to specialize for certain domain types without having to be programmed in a fully generic way.